Creating Multi-File Templates

 If you used Add file from existing template to add a new file, instead of the file body, you will see the list of parameters of existing template.
 If necessary, you can map these parameters to the parameters of the current template.

-To save the template, chooseon the Visual Studio menu or press Ctrl+S.
+To save the template, choose Ctrl+S.on the Visual Studio menu or press

 This feature is supported in the following languages and technologies: